0mgABear/CS50X/README.md

   - Even emojis are just unicode.
 - Abstraction : simplification of something.
 Focus on the high level goals, and not so much the low level stuff.
 - Verbs --> functions.

+## Week 1 : C

+- source code : human written code
+- machine code : what computers understand and execute.
+- compiler: convert source to machine code.
+  - make (C) : it's essentially the compiler.
+  - \n : escape sequence, move the cursor to the next line.
+  - ? #include <stdio.h> : needed, but why?
+    - you don't get printf automatically in c
+    - header file to declare that the function exists.
+    - only include the functions you care about.
+    - stands for: standard input/output.